 - Open the Octave iPhone app and analyze the sound from the middle of the room while pink noise is playing.

 - The peaks show you what frequencies are sticking out above the rest.
 Tip: you can hold your thumb down to highlight specific frequencies.
-Now, use your EQ to cut these frequencies, reset the white dots on your iPhone by tapping 3 times on the screen, and run the sweep again.

 Keep in mind, the goal is not to get every frequency the same level.
 You are only looking for those that stick way out from those around it.